JHaack4/CaveGen/readme.txt

-drawNoFallType - doesn't draw the falltype indicators drawNoGateLife - doesn't draw the gate's life drawNoObjects - doesn't draw any objects
+drawNoFallType - doesn't draw the falltype indicators drawNoGateLife - doesn't draw the gate's life drawNoObjects - doesn't draw any objects findGoodLayouts 0.01 - runs a heuristic to only output images for the best 1% of layouts

 EXAMPLES:
 java -jar CaveGen.jar seed story -seed 0x12345678 -drawSpawnPoints